saurabhdeshpande93/convolution-aggregation-attention/README.md

 Datasets used in the paper are available on [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7585319.svg)](https://doi.org/10.5281/zenodo.7585319).

 ## Dependencies

-The script has been tested running under Python 3.10.9, with the following packages installed (along with their dependencies):
+The script has been tested running under Python 3.10.9, with the following packages installed (along with their dependencies).
+In addition, CUDA 10.1 and cuDNN 7 have been used.

 - `tensorflow-gpu==2.4.1`